 DUPIXENT has a unique mechanism of action.
 It is the first and only dual inhibitor of IL-4 and IL-13 signaling, inhibiting two key sources of Type 2 inflammation in asthma.
 IL-4 and IL-13 signaling impact Type 2 inflammation both locally and systemically.
 DUPIXENT is not an immunosuppressant.
 The mechanism of action of dupilumab in asthma has not been definitively established.1-3Watch a video on how DUPIXENT targets IL-4 and IL-13 signaling

-DUPIXENT is indicated as add-on maintenance treatment for patients (12+ years) with moderate-to-severe asthma with an eosinophilic phenotype, or with OCS-dependent asthma.
+DUPIXENT is indicated as an add-on maintenance treatment of patients 6 years and older with moderate-to-severe asthma characterized by an eosinophilic phenotype or with oral corticosteroid dependent asthma.
 Limitation of Use: DUPIXENT is not indicated for the relief of acute bronchospasm or status asthmaticus.1See EXAMPLES OF APPROPRIATE PATIENT TYPES FOR DUPIXENT

 Type 2 inflammation is present in up to 84% of adult asthma patients and can be both local and systemic.
 DUPIXENT targets both IL-4 and IL-13 signaling, inhibiting two key sources of Type 2 inflammation in asthma.
 The mechanism of action of dupilumab in asthma has not been definitively established.

-DUPIXENT is indicated as an add-on treatment in patients with moderate-to-severe asthma aged 12 years and older with an eosinophilic phenotype or with oral corticosteroid dependent asthma.
+DUPIXENT is indicated as an add-on maintenance treatment of patients 6 years and older with moderate-to-severe asthma characterized by an eosinophilic phenotype or with oral corticosteroid dependent asthma.
 Limitation of Use: DUPIXENT is not indicated for the relief of acute bronchospasm or status asthmaticus.1-5Learn more about patients who may be affected by Type 2 inflammation